ComputationalRadiationPhysics/libSplash/doc/INSTALL.md

 installation directory.
 This will build libSplash as an shared object library (libsplash.so) as well as all tools.

-If you do not want to build splashtools, pass `$ -DWITH_TOOLS=OFF` to your cmake command.
+If you do not want to build splashtools, pass `-DWITH_TOOLS=OFF` to your cmake command.
-To enable MPI parallel splashtools, pass `$ -DTOOLS_MPI=ON` to your cmake command.
+To enable MPI parallel splashtools, pass `-DTOOLS_MPI=ON` to your cmake command.

 Linking